Holy Cross Catholic Primary School

 The Governing Body

-Our Governing Body consists of a number of volunteers as well as the Headteacher and the Parish Priest.
+Our Governing Body consists of a number of volunteers who are tasked with overseeing our Federation Schools.
+The Executive Headteacher and Heads of Schools report to them regularly.
 The Governors help to appoint staff, decide on policies for the School, deal with admissions and appeals as well as a multitude of other important functions.
-The Governors work closely with the Headteacher offering support and advice.
+The Governors work closely with the Executive Headteacher and Head of School offering support and advice.

 Children who attend our Nursery do not automatically gain a place in our School.